Sara Berkai

 About

-Sara Berkai is a founder and investor focused on education and technology, based in New York.
-A first-generation student, Berkai holds an MSc in Child Development from the University of Oxford and a first-class BSc from University College London.
-Her work has been recognized by Forbes 30 Under 30, Innovate UK, the UN’s ITU Young ICT Leader award, and the Conduit Young Innovator award.
-She has delivered lectures at Stanford, UC Berkeley, MIT, and the University of Oxford, and serves on the advisory boards of UCL School of Management and SXSW EDU.
-Berkai also founded the First Venture Award, a grant program encouraging young students to pursue social entrepreneurship.
+Sara Berkai is an entrepreneur and investor interested in play, education and technology.
+A first-generation student with an MSc in Child Development from the University of Oxford and a first-class BSc from University College London, she has been recognised by Forbes 30 Under 30 and with awards from AnitaB.org, Innovate UK, The Conduit, and the UN's ITU.
+She has delivered lectures at UC Berkeley, MIT, and the University of Oxford, and serves on the advisory boards of UCL School of Management and SXSW EDU.
+Berkai is the founder and CEO of Ambessa and also founded the First Venture Award, a grant programme encouraging young students to pursue social entrepreneurship.

 Ambessa

-In 2020, during her master’s degree, Berkai founded Ambessa, a social enterprise encouraging children to build.
-For every DIY kit purchased, one is donated to a displaced out-of-school child who lacks access to consistent electricity.
-With over 250 million children currently out of school and 40 million displaced, Ambessa teaches science through play and first principles, and sparks confidence through hands-on making.
-Launched through a successful grassroots Kickstarter campaign, Ambessa has since been featured in WIRED, The Financial Times, Fast Company, and Disegno.
-The company won Dezeen’s Product of the Year 2024, and its kits are now sold in museums and schools across the UK and US, and to parents and preppers in more than 35 countries.
+In 2020, during her master's degree, Berkai founded Ambessa, a social enterprise encouraging children to build and learn science through play.
+For every DIY kit purchased, one is donated to a displaced child who lacks access to consistent electricity.
+With over 250 million children currently out of school and 40 million displaced, Ambessa teaches and sparks confidence through hands-on making.
+Launched via a successful grassroots Kickstarter campaign, Ambessa has been featured in WIRED, The Financial Times, Fast Company, and Disegno.
+The company won Dezeen's Product of the Year, and its kits are now available in schools and museums globally.

 First Venture